elecun/openedge/README.md

 # Pre-requisites
 If you build this source on your host (e.g. Ubuntu), you probably should install libraries

-* $ sudo apt-get install make gcc-8-arm-linux-gnueabihf g++-8-arm-linux-gnueabihf
+* $ sudo apt-get install make gcc-8-arm-linux-gnueabihf g++-8-arm-linux-gnueabihf libczmq-dev

 # Supporting Tasks & Services
 * aop10t.pilot.task